 Wayne regularly serves as local counsel for out of state firms in the federal and state courts of Virginia, Maryland, and the District of Columbia and has served as lead counsel in lawsuits filed in Delaware and New Jersey.

-In 2018, Wayne was elected to the Virginia State Bar Council for the 19th Judicial Circuit, for which he will serve a three-year term.
+In 2018, Wayne was elected to the Virginia State Bar Council for the 19th Judicial Circuit, for which he is currently serving a three-year term.

 Selected for inclusion in Best Lawyers in America, Commercial Litigation, 2020